3D Photography for AECO, VFX, heritage, marketing and more

 Cultural Heritage & HEAG099

-For understanding heritage rather than measuring it, a Gaussian Splat works as a 3D photographic record.
+For understanding built heritage rather than measuring it, a Gaussian Splat works as a 3D photographic record.

-It supplements metric survey, photography, drawings and written documentation at the heart of interpretative recording, the approach set out in Historic England's HEAG099.
+It supplements 2D photography, drawings, written documentation and interpretative non-metric recording, the approach set out in Historic England's HEAG099.

 Design & real estate showcase